y503unavailable/redmine_knowledgebase/README.md

 ## Warnings

-The latest version of this plugin is for Redmine 3.x and up.
-If you're still using Redmine 2.x, you should checkout the `redmine-2.x` branch.
+This version of the plugin is adapted for Redmine 4.0-stable (Rails 5.2.2) and won't work on earlier Redmine versions.

-This plugin can not coexist with the Redmine CRM plugin due to conflicts related to tagging.

 ## Introduction